Proving once again, old kimchi is *magic* when cooked: Kimchi Jjim.

 Traditionally, Kimchi Jjim is cooked with Pogi Kimchi — traditional whole cabbage kimchi.
 There’s an aesthetic to serving this dish in wedges.

 But in my Korean American kitchen, I usually have Mat Kimchi on hand — it’s pre-cut and easier to serve.
 Both work in this recipe.
 But Mat Kimchi (pre-cut) cooks more quickly vs Pogi Kimchi that’s in a big wedge.
 That’s why I recommend parboiling the pork belly first.
 That way, the Mat Kimchi (pre-cut) won’t get too soggy.

-The secret ingredient is OLD KIMCHI.
+The essential ingredient to spectacular Kimchi Jjim is OLD KIMCHI.
 Do not make this dish with new or freshly made kimchi!
 It won’t taste the same at all!

 Here’s a visual: on the left is perfectly ripe kimchi.
 On the right is old kimchi.